jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It was precisely because the English people were empowered by new levers of power, that they could stand up to the king.
 The sword and scepter of the "divine king" meant little against muskets.
 As a famous saying goes, "God made us, but the gun made us all equal."

-However, without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.
+However, without Rousseau's new philosophy to explain themselves, the unhappy people were left asking for change from a king who thought he was a god.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MelodicVagueHornedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Credit: [Cromwell](https://en.wikipedia.org/wiki/Cromwell_(film))._

 Parliament eventually got sick of being ignored.
-So they raised a modern army, Charles did the same, and the two sides fought the English Civil War (1642–1646).
+So they raised a modern army, Charles raised his own, and the two sides fought the English Civil War (1642–1646).
 The Parliamentary Army was local Protestants devoted to democracy on their way to becoming player gods.
 They chose their own leaders by merit and suspected Charles was a closet Catholic.

 Charles's Royalist Army was mostly nobles who hired foreign mercenaries and suspected the Parliamentarians had gone mad.